 91% of shoppers read at least one review before making a purchase online.
 And that means that eCommerce stores that fail to incorporate social proof on their checkout pages are missing out on a massive opportunity to improve conversions in an instant.

-Add in the fact that 48% of people only buy products rated four stars or higher, and it becomes apparent that the only way to make shoppers trust your brand is through having other customers vouch for your products and company.
+Plus, 48% of people only buy products rated four stars or higher.
+And it becomes apparent that the only way to make shoppers trust your brand is through having other customers vouch for your products and company.

 Luckily, there are many ways you can enhance your checkout pages with social proof that will provide peace of mind to your buyers.